 The Appraisal District Board of Directors is in charge of managing and overseeing appeals that are made to the appraisal office.
 If you protest your property’s appraised amount, that appeal goes to this board of directors.
 They will review your case and see what can be done to either adjust the appraised value or to confirm that the appraised value is accurate.
-There are many myths and misconceptions when it comes to property taxes and appeals at the fort bend appraisal district in terms of their role and tax protesting experience.
+There are many myths and misconceptions when it comes to property taxes and appeals at the Texas appraisal districts in terms of their role and tax protesting experience.

 Common Myths When Dealing with the Board of Directors